 It’s been five years since I was a patient at Milestones.
 I have been abstinent ever since.
 I know I still have a ways to go, but having lost 100 lbs has been a big step for me.
 I haven’t done things as you taught and wanted, but I have made it work for me my way.

-I am off all antidepressants for a couple of years now.
-If Marty remembers, it was slow for me to get past the low grade depression, but I am now doing and feeling good.
+I am off all antidepressants for a couple of years now and I am now doing and feeling good.
 I don’t go to meetings.
 I have never felt comfortable at the groups and have chosen not to go.
 I still meditate.

 I still weigh and measure my food.
 It took a while for me, but I realize now that I will need to continue doing this probably forever since I seem to be incapable of knowing when to stop.
 I seem to lack that key body function.